 In his book “Simple Wealth, Inevitable Wealth“, financial advisor Nick Murray wrote:

 “No matter how much money you have.
 If you’re still worried, you aren’t wealthy.”

 This is a provocative statement.
-Indeed, If you have a certain inclination to worry, no matter how good is your net worth, you will still worry.
-The right mindset and the ability to be content are necessary prerequisites for living and enjoying your life.
+Indeed, If you have a particular inclination to worry or chase money, no matter how good is your net worth, you will still worry.
+The right mindset and the ability to be content are prerequisites for living and enjoying your life.
 If you think of wealth as financial and personal well-being, the provocative message unveils: no matter how much money you have.
 If you’re still worried, you have not yet achieved personal and financial well-being.

 Spoiler alert: more money won’t be the answer or the end of your worries.

 Defining wealth is not straightforward.
 No doubt, there are different schools of thought.
 Your relationship with money and wealth has much to do with your family values, religions, politics and mindset…to name a few.
 But ultimately, how you define and relate to wealth is personal.

 Still, let me share a few thoughts that might spark some extra perspective.

 1. Wealth is about financial independence: If you are “rich”, your income provides you more than enough.
 However, even if you consider yourself rich, you still need to work to maintain your lifestyle; you might even live paycheck to paycheck if your expenditures are as high as your income.
 In his book The Millionaire Next Door, author Thomas J. Stanley explained, “If you make a good income each year and spend it all, you are not getting wealthier.
 You are just living high“.
 On the other hand, if you are wealthy, the cash flow from your assets (investments) is greater than your living expenses.
 As such, you are wealthy when you are financially independent: you live within your means and have a system that secures enough cash flow.